Kampong Pandan, Brunei: Miscellaneous

 Kampong Pandan encompasses the public housing estate RPN Kampong Pandan.

 Kampong Pandan Mosque is the local mosque.
 It was opened in 1996 and can accommodate 1,100 worshippers.

 Kampong Pandan Library is the local public library and operated by Dewan Bahasa dan Pustaka Brunei.
 It was inaugurated on 3 May 2006.
 The library houses a dedicated reading collection pertaining to Brunei Shell Petroleum, the country's primary oil and gas company.

+Achievements

+Kampong Pandan 'B' also received several village achievements, namely in 2014, Kampong Pandan 'B' won the cleanliness and beauty award for the National Housing Plan area in conjunction with Rancangan Perumahan Negara Sempena Hari Mesra Pelanggan 2014 from the Ministry of Development and the departments under it that show cleanliness is one of the important things applied to the residents of Kampung Pandan 'B' so that the environment is always clean.
+Kampung Pandan 'B' also won the Pertandingan Dikir Peringkat Negara Bagi Mukim-Mukim Tahun 2015, which was the championship for the men's team while for the women's team they got third place.